rhngla/rhngla.github.io/_posts/2020-08-18-Pytorch-Dataloader.md

 categories: tutorial,python,pytorch
 ---

+Design requirement:
+ - Not all members of the dataset are sampled per epoch.
+ - We want the entire dataset to be sampled evenly across the different epochs.

 Test description:
  - dataset has 4 elements
  - each batch has 1 element
  - we want to define number of batches per epoch = 2.

-Design requirement:
-In this test, not all members of the dataset are sampled per epoch.
-However, want the entire dataset to be sampled evenly across the different epochs.

 ```python
 class Custom_Dataset():
     def __init__(self,data=['a','b','c','d']):